epsilon537/boxlambda/_drafts/boxlambda_simplified.markdown

 - Target OS: bare-metal
 - Additional support languages: C++

-After `ct-ng menuconfig` you type `ct-ng build` and the tool goes off fetching the necessary repos and tarballs, applying patches, and building the whole thing.
+After running `ct-ng menuconfig`, execute `ct-ng build` to start the build process.
+The tool goes off fetching the necessary repos and tarballs, applying patches, and building the whole thing.
 The result is a *riscv32-boxlambda-elf/* folder organized according to the typical GNU toolchain directory structure:

 ```
 riscv32-boxlambda-elf/